QuantFILab/pmarupanthorn/content/teaching/QRM/index.md

 ---
 title: Intorduction to Quantitaive Risk Analysis
-summary: (ASC 341  Introduction to Quantitative Risk Analysis at Thammasat University) Risk Management and Risk Measurement: Definitions of risk, uncertainty, probability, and events related to risk.
+summary: (ASC 341  Introduction to Quantitative Risk Analysis at Thammasat University) Risk Management and Risk Measurement Definitions of risk, uncertainty, probability, and events related to risk.
 Risk management techniques, applications and limitations of quantitative analysis, quantitative risk measurement, volatility and value at risk, asset class risk analysis, and presentation of risk analysis results
 date: 2024-08-08
 type: docs
 math: false